wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

 (see the [Obtain resource files](#obtain-resource-files) section).

-_Note_: For now, you still have to specify the correct GIAB VCF and cqfile, even if you're skipping the precision calculation.
+_Note_: For now, you still have to specify the correct GIAB VCF and cqfile, even if you're skipping the precision/recall calculation.

 If you don't have a GIAB sample, put `null` in the `giab_sample` section.
 The precision/recall calculations will be skipped in this case.